The Core Mandate: A New Digital Social Contract

 The Act empowers you with new rights when using online services.
 Here’s how you can use them:

 - The Right to Appeal: If a platform removes your content or suspends your account, look for their appeals section.
 You now have the right to a clear and fair process.
-State your case clearly and refer to their terms of service.
+When appealing, be specific: state which part of their Terms of Service you believe was not violated and provide context.

 - The Right to Report Harm Easily: When you see harmful content, use the platform's reporting function.
 The Act requires these to be easy to find and use.
-Be specific about which rule you believe has been broken.
+Be specific about which rule you believe has been broken (e.g., "This is harassment," "This is promoting self-harm").

 What the Act *Doesn't* Cover